What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 Modal fabric

 Made from the cellulose of beech trees, the modal fabric is a more robust version of rayon, similar to silk.
-Modal is very breathable and has similar properties to cotton.
+Modal is very breathable and has properties similar to those of cotton.
 Modal is lightweight and has a beautiful drape.
 It also doesn’t lose its shape or shrink when washed.

 Modal is sustainable.
 However, this depends on the manufacturer.
 Lenzing, an Austrian company, sources most of its beech trees from local farms that employ sustainable methods.
 Modal also uses 70% less energy than cotton2.

-The fashion industry uses modal for a wide range of clothing, including bath towels, bedsheets, undergarments, and so on.
+The fashion industry uses modal for a wide range of clothing, including bath towels, bedsheets, undergarments, etc.

 Read more: Modal Fabric: What is Modal?
 Sustainability, Pros, and Cons